lbryio/lbry-desktop/CONTRIBUTING.md

 ### lbry-redux

-We have started sharing some of the redux code for this project with [lbry-android](https://github.com/lbryio/lbry-android).
-This shared code is in a github repo called [lbry-redux](https://github.com/lbryio/lbry-redux).
-We plan to move additional redux code to that repo, so you may be asked to make some of your changes there.
+This project uses [lbry-redux](https://github.com/lbryio/lbry-redux) to share Redux code with [lbry-android](https://github.com/lbryio/lbry-android) and other LBRY apps.
+Over time, more Redux code that is suitable to be shared will be moved into lbry-redux.
+If modifying Redux code, you may be asked to make some of your changes in lbry-redux rather than lbry-app.
 The steps to work with lbry-redux locally can be found [here](https://github.com/lbryio/lbry-redux#local-development).

 ### Flow